silverstripe/developer-docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 For instance, a page which has a list of rotating banners will require them to be published whenever that page is.

-This is solved through the Ownership API, which declares a two-way relationship between objects along database relations.
-This relationship is similar to many_many/belongs_many_many and has_one/has_many, however it relies on a pre-existing relationship to function.
+This is solved through the Ownership API, which declares that one model "owns" the models in a given existing relationship for the purposes of versioning and staging.
+It relies on a pre-existing relationship to function.

 #### Cascade publishing

 If an object "owns" other objects, you'll usually want to publish the child objects when the parent object gets published.
 If those child objects themselves own other objects, you'll want the grand-children to be published along with the parent.

 Silverstripe CMS makes this possible by using the concept of _cascade publishing_.
 You can choose to recursively publish an object.
-When an object is recursively published – either through a user action or through code – all other records it owns that implement the Versioned extension will automatically be published.
+When an object is recursively published – either through a user action or through code – all other records it owns that implement the `Versioned` extension will automatically be published.
 Publication will also cascade to children of children and so on.

 A non-recursive publish operation is also available if you want to publish a new version of a object without cascade publishing all its children.

 [alert]
 Declaring ownership implies publish permissions on owned objects.
-Built-in controllers using cascading publish operations check canPublish() on the owner, but not on the owned object.
+Built-in controllers using cascading publish operations check `canPublish()` on the owner, but not on the owned object.
 [/alert]

 #### Ownership of unversioned object

-An unversioned object can own other versioned object.
-An unversioned object can be configured to automatically publish children versioned objects on save.
+An unversioned object can own a versioned object.

+An unversioned object can be configured to automatically publish owned versioned objects on save.

 An unversioned object can also be owned by a versioned object.
-This can be used to recursively publish _children-of-children_ object without requiring the intermediate relationship to go through a versioned object.
+This can be used to recursively publish _children-of-children_ objects without requiring the intermediate relationship to go through a versioned object.
 This behavior can be helpful if you wish to group multiple versioned objects together.

 #### Ownership through media insertion in content